ourdarkchemistry/laravell-api-sms/README.md

-# Integrate SMS API with Laravel
+# SMS API with Laravel
 Laravel package to provide SMS API integration.
 Any SMS vendor that provides REST API can be used.

 ## Installation